aricaldeira/pyspread/pyspread/share/doc/manual/basic_concepts.md

 ```
 may lock up or even crash with a memory error if the grid size is too large.

+## Excel like cell code

+Starting with v2.4, pyspread evaluates Excel like code if a cell code starts with the character `=`.

+The code evaluation employs `pycel`, which is a required dependency for this feature.
+Note that still is an *experimental* feature.
+Not all Excel functions are covered.
+Furthermore, relative cell addressing is not supported.

 ## How cells are evaluated

 Classically, spreadsheets build a dependency graph in order to determine, which cells must be re-calculated at which time.